Plymouth Civic Centre: History

+Plymouth City Council's previous permanent headquarters had been the Municipal Offices, built in 1874 on the north side of Guildhall Square, opposite the Guildhall, which was built at the same time.
+The Municipal Offices were destroyed in March 1941 during the Plymouth Blitz.
+For the next 21 years the council's departments were scattered across the city in temporary premises.

-As part of the post-war plans to rebuild the city, Plymouth's Civic Centre was designed by city architect Hector Stirling.
-Although his design was approved in 1957, the architects Jellicoe, Ballantyne & Colleridge were given authority to make amendments to his design.
-As a result, some aspects of the centre was changed, but Stirling's general layout and concept remained.
+As part of the post-war plans to rebuild the city, the Civic Centre was designed by city architect Hector Stirling and the design was approved in 1957.
+The architects Jellicoe, Ballantyne & Colleridge were subsequently given authority to make amendments to his design, although Stirling's general layout and concept remained.

-In January 1958, excavation work commenced by Messrs Richard Costain.
-In August that year, Messrs Staverton Builders Ltd began the foundation and substructure work.
-The construction of the adjoining Council House began in November 1959 by Messrs Humphreys Ltd. Although financial problems raised concern over whether the tower building would be finished, the Civic Centre was completed in 1962.
-The building was handed over to the council, having cost £1,600,000 to build, on 21 March 1962.
-Queen Elizabeth II officially opened the building on 26 July 1962.
+Excavation work was commenced by Messrs Richard Costain in January 1958, and Messrs Staverton Builders Ltd began the foundation and substructure work in August 1958.
+The construction of the adjoining Council House was initiated by Messrs Humphreys Ltd in November 1959.
+After budget overruns, there were concerns over whether the tower building would ever be finished, but the Civic Centre was eventually completed at a cost of £1,600,000.
+It was handed over to the council on 21 March 1962 and Queen Elizabeth II officially opened the building on 26 July 1962.

-The Civic Centre became Plymouth's main administrative centre.
-For the first time, all of the city's municipal departments were housed together.
-Before the war, the council had used various offices throughout the city.
-By the 21st century, Plymouth City Council felt the building was becoming too expensive to maintain and inadequate for their needs.
-Plans to demolish the building were scrapped when the building became Grade II Listed in June 2007.
+By the 21st century, Plymouth City Council felt the building was uneconomic to maintain and inadequate for their needs.
+Plans to demolish the building were scrapped when the centre became a Grade II listed building in June 2007.
 The council then began looking at possible future uses for the building.

 In 2013, plans for the tower to become a hotel were announced, with the Akkeron Group set to purchase the building.
-However, the purchase did not come to fruition and in 2015, the tower was eventually sold to developers Urban Splash for £1.
-In 2014, council staff began to vacate the building, with the last of the staff having left in 2015.
+The purchase did not come to fruition and the tower was sold to developers Urban Splash instead for £1.
+The council began to vacate the building in 2014 and the last of the staff left in 2015.
 The council has retained the adjacent Council House, while the tower awaits redevelopment.
-In January 2020 Urban Splash presented plans to convert the tower for residential use creating 144 apartments.
+In January 2020, Urban Splash presented plans to convert the tower for residential use creating 144 apartments.

+In March 2024, Plymouth City Council announced that they would buy the Civic Centre back from Urban Splash for £1 after securing £8.7 million in levelling-up funding to convert the lower floors of the building into a new campus for City College Plymouth's "Blue-Green Skills Hub".
+The scheme was announced on 11 March 2024, and approved on 18 March 2024 by the council.